abelljs/abell-website/content/tutorial/index.md

 This tutorial is intended to explain the concepts of Abell while building a simple portfolio.

-If you are someone who prefers to stare at the code till it explains itself, you can just get started with [Abell Starters](../starters/)
+If you are someone who prefers to stare at the code till it explains itself, you can get started with [Abell Starters](../starters/)

 ---
 - [What is Abell?](#what-is-abell)